November 25, 1986

 Waubetek initiates a Mentorship program to aid participants in the Youth Entrepreneurship Program.

-Waubetek Business Development Corporation celebrates 25 years of Investing in Aboriginal Spirit!
+Waubetek Business Development Corporation celebrates 25 years of Investing in the Aboriginal Spirit!
 A celebration took place at the Manitoulin Hotel and Conference Centre on October 4, 2014.

 The Aboriginal Fisheries program delivered by Waubetek conducted Asset Mapping regional sessions in Nipissing and Aundeck Omni Kaning First Nations.